 A full proposal that is not compliant with the GPG or the NSF Grants.gov Application Guide and the additional full proposal preparation instructions in this section will be returned without review.
-The Appendix provides a checklist for proposers to check for compliance prior to submission.
+Appendix X of this solicitation provides a full proposal compliance checklist.